nathanael-francois-3/nathanael-francois-3/README.md

-- 👋 Hi, I’m Nathanael Francois
+- 👋 Hi, I’m Nathanael François
 - 👀 I’m interested in robotic🤖 and business💲
 - 🌱 I’m currently learning python💻and arduino🪫
 - 👉 Here is how to reach me : nathanael.francois3@gmail.com